-Have you heard about the saying; life hacks?
-This term refers to a recent trend where people share how simple changes in their lives make day-to-day living easier and more efficient.
+Have you heard about “life hacks”?
+This term refers to a popular trend where people share how simple changes in their lives make day-to-day living easier and more efficient.

 We know that as we get older, everyday activities become more of a struggle due to reduced mobility, health problems and deteriorating memory.
 Below, we have 20 life hacks for older people that could make your life (or the lives of your older relatives) that little bit easier and safer.

 1. Paint a dot on your keys with nail varnish to help remind you which one is for which door – red for front, blue for garage etc. Instead of trying 10 different keys to get into the house, you will know exactly which one to use.
 Of course, you can still store your keys in a Key Safe.

 2. Use a chair whenever you can!
 Add a chair with sturdy armrests to your bathroom so that you can brush your teeth and wash your face comfortably with no risk of losing balance.
 You could also add a tall stool with arms to your kitchen so that you can stay seated whilst washing up or prepping dinner.

 3. Need to break in new shoes?
 Pop on a thick pair of socks, slip on the shoes and go over the tight areas with a hairdryer for five minutes.